 Welcome back!
 It’s been a while since my last post, but I promise that I used the last few months off from blogging to do some important things.
 Given my love of analytics, I was given the incredible opportunity to lead the charge on our new analytics product, Insights.
 I have a lot to say about Insights and what it means for UiPath, but I want to focus on what this new product means for you.

-Before we go into details, I want to invite you to join me for the Product Spotlight: Maximize the Value of Your Automations with UiPath Insights webinar on January 29, 2020.
+Before we go into details, I want to invite you to join me for the Product Spotlight: Maximize the Value of Your Automations with UiPath Insights webinar.
 Webinar registrants will also get exclusive early access to our new RPA Analytics white paper!

 If you remember my last three posts, I explained the pros and cons of using the UiPath Orchestrator SQL database as a reporting source, why custom logs and Elasticsearch/Kibana go hand in hand, and why queues are your #1 resource when it comes to transactional data and business outcomes.
 I also briefly touched on the lack of solutions for combining your operational data (SQL) with your business data (logs); you had to make the choice to exclude some of your data depending on what business intelligence (BI) tool you chose.